RevolutionVA/RevolutionConfPreviousYears/README.md

-# RevolutionConfPreviousYears
-RevolutionConf 2016 and 2017 Speaker/Session Information
+# RevolutionConf 2016 and 2017 Speaker/Session Information